 There was a big wave of creating these policies about 10-15 years ago, with a recent surge of them being extended and/or increased in ambition, like Hawaii’s goal of 100% renewable energy by 2045.

 Secondly, in some regions, primarily the EU, carbon taxes or emissions limits have been implemented for the greenhouse gas emissions from power plants.
 These are implemented to provide a disincentive for emitting carbon.
 These policies have led to an increase in the retirement of coal plants over the last five years or so.
+By 2030, the UK will ban the sales of new petrol and diesel cars.

 GP: Getting back to EVs.
 Is it possible for EV owners to tap directly into renewable sources within the grid?